 How do leveraged gold ETFs differ from traditional ETFs?

-Can leverage gold ETFs be used to hedge against market volatility?
+Can leveraged gold ETFs be used to hedge against market volatility?

 What types of assets can be tracked by leveraged Gold ETFs?